rpm-software-management/rpm/docs/man/rpm.8.md

 The format of the output is a string of 9 characters, a possible attribute marker:

-    c %config configuration file.
+    a %artifact a build side-effect file (such as buildid links) c %config configuration file.
     d %doc documentation file.
     g %ghost file (i.e. the file contents are not included in the package payload). l %license license file.
-    r %readme readme file.
+    m %missingok file missing is not a verify failure. r %readme readme file.

 from the package header, followed by the file name.
 Each of the 9